Installing Python and the SDK

 - Developing and publishing to Azure Websites using Git

-For information on how to setup a Linux VM, please see the Create a Virtual Machine Running Linux tutorial.
+For information on how to set up a Linux VM, see the Create a Virtual Machine Running Linux tutorial.

 Using Git deployment, you can develop a Python web application and publish it to an Azure Website from any operating system.
-When you push your repository to Azure, it will automatically create a virtual environment and pip install your required packages.
+When you push your repository to Azure, it automatically creates a virtual environment and pip installs your required packages.

-For more information on developing and publishing Azure Websites, see the tutorials for Creating Websites with Django, Creating Websites with Bottle, and Creating Websites with Flask.
-For more general information on using any WSGI-compliant framework, see Configuring Python with Azure Websites.
+For more information on using any WSGI-compliant framework, see Configuring Python with Azure Websites.